-During the backpacking portion of the course, students learn the necessary skills for wilderness travel: safety, appropriate packing and wilderness hygiene, cooking backcountry meals and group hiking, tarp sleeping systems, navigation and Leave No Trace principles, to name a few.
-Students are physically and emotionally challenged as they work as a team to accomplish goals and put learned skills to practice.
-The course begins the moment students arrive at our Outward Bound base and continues through the expedition on the trails.
-Students acquire technical skills and lifelong skills.
+Students will learn the necessary skills for wilderness travel: safety, appropriate packing and wilderness hygiene, cooking backcountry meals and group hiking, tarp sleeping systems, navigation and Leave No Trace principles to name a few.
+Students will be physically and emotionally challenged as they work as a team to accomplish goals and put learned skills to practice.
+The course will begin the moment students arrive at our Outward Bound base and continue through the expedition on the trails.
+Students will acquire technical skills and long-lasting life skills.

-Students learn technical paddling skills, river dynamics, navigation and rescue techniques as they explore the Delaware River Water Gap and its rapids, islands and wildlife.
-The crew will practice learned skills and develop technique as they navigate the river and its pools, eddies and swift currents.
-As a crew, students work as a team to maneuver down river, supporting one another and use the skills of backcountry living on the river.
+Students will learn technical paddling skills, river dynamics, navigation and rescue techniques as they explore the Delaware River Water Gap and its rapids, islands and wildlife.
+The crew will practice learned skills and develop technique as they navigate the river and its pools, eddies, and swift currents.
+As a crew they will work as a team to maneuver down the river, supporting one another and using the skills of backcountry living on the river.

 Students will engage in Solo, a period of solitude, as a way to take a break from the physical nature of the expedition and experience a time and opportunity for self-awareness, reflection and application of learning.
-Students are prepared for their Solo and have opportunity to reflect on their current experience and personal growth as well as the application of their experience into their learning and social environments.
+Instructors will set the tone and help students prepare for this unique opportunity to reflect on their current experience and personal growth as well as the application of their experience to their learning and social environments.

-During this multi-element leadership intensive course, students use the course area to develop new, and hone, existing leadership and community-building skills.
-Students will recall and demonstrate proficiency in the technical skills in backpacking and canoeing and demonstrate self-awareness and the emotional intelligence needed to become a compassionate leader who builds relationships and strong bonds with their crew.
-Through the experience and practice of working together as a team, developing trust and applying progressively learned personal and group skills, students recognize and demonstrate sound principles for being a successful and efficient crew.
+During this multi-element leadership intensive course, students will use the course area to develop and hone leadership and community-building skills.
+Students will demonstrate proficiency in technical backpacking and canoeing skills and demonstrate the self-awareness and emotional intelligence needed to become a compassionate leader who builds relationships and strong bonds with their crew.
+As they work together as a team, students develop trust, apply newly acquired personal and group skills, and recognize and demonstrate sound principles for being a successful and efficient crew.

 The Delaware Water Gap National Recreation Area encompasses 67,000 acres of mountain ridge, forest and floodplain on both sides of the Delaware River in the states of New Jersey and Pennsylvania.
 From the southern end of the park, you can view the S-shaped chasm of the Delaware Water Gap, where the river cuts a twisting path through 1,400-foot Kittatinny Ridge.
 Within the river watershed, you'll discover steep wooded-and-rock slopes, bountiful rhododendron, dark hallows, tinsel-like ravines and tumbling waterfalls.